 On an annual basis, as part of our governance review and succession planning, the Nominating and Governance Committee evaluates our leadership structure to ensure that it remains the optimal structure for our Company and our stockholders.
 We recognize that different board of directors' leadership structures may be appropriate for companies with different histories and cultures, as well as companies with varying sizes and performance characteristics.
-We believe our current leadership structure-where our Chief Executive Officer serves as Chairman of the Board of Directors, a majority of our Board of Directors is comprised of experienced independent directors, including a Lead Director, our Board committees are comprised solely of independent directors and our independent directors hold regular meetings in executive session-is most appropriate and remains the optimal structure for our Company and our stockholders and has contributed to our Company's compounded growth rates for sales and net income since becoming a public company in 1995.
+We believe our current leadership structure-where our Chief Executive Officer serves as Chairman of the Board of Directors, a majority of our Board of Directors is comprised of experienced independent directors, including a Lead Director, our Board committees are comprised solely of independent directors and our independent directors hold regular meetings in executive session-is most appropriate and remains the optimal structure for our Company's compounded growth rates for sales and net income since becoming a public company in 1995.